Most Used Categories

 Trading volume on Polymarket is also inflated, according to a Columbia University study published in November 2025.
 This can cause you financial harm.

-In an attempt to build legitimacy, Polymarket partnered with the National Hockey League.
+In an attempt to build legitimacy, Polymarket partnered with the National Hockey League and the UFC.
 Don’t be fooled, as Polymarket is still a harmful gambling site.

 Inflated Trading Volume on Polymarket